IdaniaGF/paga-todo-test/README.md

 # TO RUN DE APP WITHIN A DOCKER CONTAINER RUN THE FOLLOWING COMMANDS

 1. Go to /zurich-test dir
-2. Create the image: docker build -t zurich-test .
+2. Create the image: docker build -t pagatodo-test .
-3. Run the container: docker run -it -p 3000:3000 -v /app/node_modules -v .:/app zurich-test
+3. Run the container: docker run -it -p 3000:3000 -v /app/node_modules -v .:/app pagatodo-test

 Install dependencies ONLY while running the container: